 If you want to get rid of a bad habit, raise your hand!
 The trouble is we can’t really make bad habits disappear.
 By using The Golden Rule of Habit Change, we can work towards replacing a bad habit with a better habit.

 Habits, good or bad, are ingrained in the brain.
 They are difficult to change unless ‘new neurological routines’ overtakes the old behavior.
 Once we understand the loop, we can find a way to take control and create a new pattern.

 With habit change, The Golden Rule uses the Same Cues and Same Rewards, but the Routine is changed.

 What’s a bad habit would I like to change?
 Eating nuts out of a container!
 It’s my favorite snack and tend to overeat them.
 The easiest way for me to change the routine is to put a serving of nuts in a bowl.
 I know it sounds so simple but I still find it to be a work in progress.

 IMPACT OF A KEYSTONE HABIT

-Can you identify a powerful habit you have that tend to set a domino effect towards better habits?
+Can you identify a powerful habit that has set a domino effect towards more positive habits?
 This powerful habit is called a Keystone Habit.
-Once developed, it strongly influences other habits you have in your life.
+Once set, it strongly influences you to develop more good habits.